eigengo/spray-akka/slides.md

 > groll next | 28d255d

 #Recog session
-The recog session is an FSM actor; it moves through different states depending on the messages it receives; it also maintians timeouts--when the user abandons a session, the session actor will remove itself once the timeout elapses.
+The recog session is an FSM actor; it moves through different states depending on the messages it receives; it also maintains timeouts--when the user abandons a session, the session actor will remove itself once the timeout elapses.

 ```scala
 private[core] class RecogSessionActor(amqpConnection: ActorRef, jabberActor: ActorRef) extends Actor with